 Blueland’s hand soap worked well and wasn’t drying.
 The three scents are light and not cloying: both the iris and lemon have a lovely fresh scent, and the lavender is the strongest of the three.
 All of the Blueland products have undergone independent third-party testing to ensure that they’re as effective as leading comparable brands, according to the company.
 And in addition to being compliant with Blueland’s nontoxic certifications, the hand soap is free of parabens, phthalates and sodium lauryl sulfate.

 The Blueland system is also designed to be cost-effective.
 Yoo estimates that most families use about 25 bottles of hand soap per year.
 With the Blueland system, you would use the same number of tablets, with each refill costing $2 (or less if you buy in packs of six or nine), so it’s less expensive than most comparable foaming soaps after the first few uses.
 What’s more, keeping refills at the ready requires a tiny fraction of the shelf space.

 “Blueland is dedicated to making it easy for people to make the right choice with products that are more effective, affordable and convenient, underscoring my belief that you don’t have to sacrifice a clean home for a clean planet,” Yoo says.

-Hand Soap Refill Packs (Starting at 3 for $6; blueland.com)
+Hand Soap Refill Packs, 3-Pack (starting at $6; blueland.com)

 The Clean Up Kit ($29; blueland.com)